WZhaoKe/aegpwb/doc/SolverUserManual.md

 absorber objects for each side.
 Implicitly this model assumes a GO limit approximation, i.e, the wall dimensions electrically large and the cross-section are related to the corresponding efficiencies by one-quarter of the surface area.
+Note these effective ACSs are not just due to the powers physically dissipated in wall, but also due to the power transmitted into the cavity at the other side.

 ![Figure: Lucent wall](figures/LucentWallEMT.png)